NielsPraet/mc-plus/README.md

 The name says it all.

 ## **DISCLAIMER**
-This document is work in progress
+This document is a work in progress